Updated: Oct 29, 2021

 CARBS + PROTEIN & NOT TOO MUCH FIBER!!
 We want this fuel to go directly into our muscles without wasting time on digestion.

 Protein shake.
 My favourite is creamy yogurt + cinnamon or cacao + a fruit like banana, dates, honey or berries.
 If I am on the road I will bring a whey protein and portable fruit snack.

 A piece of meat and simple veg or simple bread (not whole grain and not too much fiber)

 Sea salty things, like pickles, olives and cultured veggies.
-(Chips not so much because of the processed oils)

 A bit later, once your system has calmed down:

 Add more fat to balance metabolism speed

 Meat and veggies - fattier meat/dark meat more appropriate now